 Being a good student also pays off.
 Each year your GPA is 3.0 or higher, Discover will reward you with a $20 statement credit.
 You can earn the bonus for up to five years.

 You can redeem your rewards at any time for any amount.
 They can be redeemed for a statement credit, a deposit to your bank account, or a donation to certain charities.
-You can also redeem rewards for gift cards or instant eCertificates in increments of $20 or automatically at the Amazon.com checkout.
-You won’t lose any value by doing this.
-Each dollar of cash back is worth a dollar when redeemed at Amazon.
+You can also redeem rewards at checkout with Amazon or Paypal, and you don’t lose any value when rewards are redeemed this way.
+Each dollar of cash back is a dollar toward your purchase.

 Your rewards won’t expire.
 Your account will be automatically credited if it’s closed or you have not used the rewards within 18 months.

-The quarterly rotating categories mean you’ll have to switch up your credit card spending every few months to maximize your spending.
+The quarterly rotating categories mean you’ll have to switch up your credit card spending every few months to maximize your spending and keep a close eye on any new retailers that may be added to the mix.
 You also have to sign up online or via the mobile app to qualify for the 5% rewards.
 Make sure you enroll at the beginning of the quarter to earn the best rewards on all your purchases.